MusicQuartermaster/survey-tracker/readme.txt

 You should now be able to run "Survey Tracker.exe" either from the shortcut you created or from the original file

 Please note that your antivirus software will most likely flag the program as being a potential security threat.
-This is because I didn't want to pay over $400 to have the software officially certified, signed, and lisenced to avoid this.
+This is because I didn't want to pay over $400 to have the software officially certified, signed, and licensed to avoid this.
 Trust me when I say it's not a virus.